rojohans/Project_Genesis/README.md

 Interactable visualization: One should be able to toogle on/off things like: rock/sediment colour distinction, drop trajectory density, waterfall density, waterdepth, sedimentdepth etc.

+Statistics module: This module could be used to display/plot statistics and distributions of a selected world.
+Things to be studied could be: Proportions of sediment/rock/water amounts, distribution of lakes/seas (few large and many small, or all of similar size?), maximum sediment depth, sediment depth distribution, average elevation, average slope steepness etc.

 Noise generation test function.

+Water collection test function.

 ## Requirements:
   Python  3.6.6